 - Our team of reporting scientists are otherwise known as our ‘Experts’.
 They are fully qualified and experienced in presenting expert evidence relating to our toxicological analysis results and reports in a courtroom setting, including Family, Crown and High Court.

-- The FAEE marker ethyl palmitate is a by-product produced by the body after the consumption of alcohol.
-In contrast to EtG, FAEE is produced throughout the body whereas EtG is produced via the liver.
+- The alcohol marker EtPa is a by-product produced by the body after the consumption of alcohol.
+In contrast to EtG, EtPa is produced throughout the body whereas EtG is produced via the liver.
 It is also not soluble in water, however is still sensitive to hair treatments.